zbtolon/get-support/quick-case-response.md

 {:new_window: target="_blank"}

-# How do I get a quick response to my ticket?
+# How do I get a quick response to my case?
 {: #quicktickresp}

-When you contact support and open a support ticket, you can request a specific severity level, depending on the type and urgency of the problem.
+When you contact support and open a support case, you can request a specific severity level, depending on the type and urgency of the problem.
 The severity level can affect how quickly your issue is addressed.
 {:shortdesc}

 You define the severity of the issue based on your business needs and your level of support.
 See [Support plans](/docs/get-support/index.html) for more information about levels of support plans.
-All tickets are investigated to identify and resolve the root cause of the issue.
+All cases are investigated to identify and resolve the root cause of the issue.
 When problem diagnostic data is needed to determine the root cause of the issue, you are asked for approval to access log files and other problem determination data from your application.
 Without this data, the resolution of your issue might be delayed.

 ## Collecting diagnostic information
 {: #collecting-diagnostic-information}